as-design/begraph/README.md

-begraph
+begraph by Andreas Schröder
 =======

 A Eclipse-Plugin for softwarevisualisation

 =======

-This Plugin was developed for the master-thesis at the university of bremen.
+This Plugin was developed for my master-thesis at the university of bremen.